RVshare.com

 • Mileage: It's 420 miles from Moab to Colorado Springs.

-• Fun Fact: Pikes Peak, just west of Colorado Springs, is America's easternmost "fourteener," or mountain of at least 14,000 feet.
+• Fun fact: Pikes Peak, just west of Colorado Springs, is America's easternmost "fourteener," or mountain of at least 14,000 feet.

-Top RV Rentals in Moab, Utah
+Top RV Rentals Near Moab, Utah

-Nearby National Parks
+National Parks

 Canyonlands National Park